 Exchange the appeals documents and requests between the parties, with an opportunity to respond.
+The status of the appeal is part of the status of the investigation.
+The reporting party is entitled to regular updates on this status.

 POSSIBLE OUTCOMES